neon-software-dev/Accela/README.md

 ### Overview

-The engine is defined by a standard CMake project.
+The project is defined by a standard CMake project.

-A vcpkg file is provided which will allow the engine to automatically fetch its build dependencies.
-You can choose whether to use vcpkg or provide these dependencies manually.
-The dependencies fetched via vcpkg are:
+A batch/schell script is provided in the 'external' directory which automatically takes care of all dependency fetching.

+If you choose not to use the script for fetching dependencies, you must manually make the following dependencies available to CMake:

 - glm
 - entt
 - audiofile